JonathanYiv/micro-reddit/README.md

 The goal of this project is to put into practice modeling data similarly to [Reddit](https://www.reddit.com).

-Take not that there will be no front-end implementation, just a back-end implementation!
+Take note that there will be no front-end implementation, just a back-end implementation!

 This is a project from [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-with-active-record).